 History behind the 40 day blessing

-It comes from the Old Testament (Luke 2:22-24) where it informs us that the Virgin Mary brought Christ to the temple to present him to God 40 days after he was born.
+It comes from the New Testament (Luke 2:22-24) where it informs us that the Virgin Mary brought Christ to the temple to present him to God 40 days after he was born.
 At the time, it was a common Jewish practice to bring the first-born male to the temple and offer him to the Lord.
 It was there, that a man by the name of “Simeon” had been waiting, some say 200 years, to meet Jesus.
 When Simeon took the baby from the Virgin Mary’s arms, he recited the following:

 LORD NOW LET YOUR SERVANT GO IN PEACE ACCORDING TO YOUR PROMISE, BECAUSE MINE EYES HAVE SEEN YOUR SALVATION WHICH YOU HAVE PREPARED IN THE PRESENCE OF ALL PEOPLE, A LIGHT SHOWN TO THE GENTILES, AND FOR GLORY TO YOUR PEOPLE ISRAEL.